 - The Rose & Crown’s veggie pot pie is just about the worst thing I’ve ever eaten at Disney.

-Hollywood Studios (this is the one park where I feel the table service restaurants really lag behind when it comes to tasty vegetarian options):
+Disney’s Hollywood Studios® (this is the one park where I feel the table service restaurants really lag behind when it comes to tasty vegetarian options):

 - Backlot Express has a super caprese sandwich.